21 Emon: Plot

-Having to struggle with keeping up their family hotel business at 21 Emon is trying his hardest to help out his family as the new heir, although his dream is not being in the hotel business his whole life but exploring the wide space as a space pilot.
+Having to struggle with keeping up their family hotel business at 21 Emon is trying his hardest to help out his family as the new heir, although his dream is not being in the hotel business his whole life but exploring the space as a space pilot.

 Media

 Manga

-Written and illustrated by Fujiko Fujio, 21 Emon was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from the January 1, 1968, to the February 2, 1969, issues; additional stories were also published in special issues of Shōnen Sunday (March, August, and October 1968 issues) and CoroCoro Comic (August 1981 issue); a spin-off, titled Monger-chan (モンガーちゃん, Mongā-chan), was published in Shogakukan no Yochien (July to September 1968 issues).
+Written and illustrated by Fujiko F. Fujio, 21 Emon was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from the January 1, 1968, to the February 2, 1969, issues; additional stories were also published in special issues of Shōnen Sunday (March, August, and October 1968 issues) and CoroCoro Comic (August 1981 issue); a spin-off, titled Monger-chan (モンガーちゃん, Mongā-chan), was published in Shogakukan no Yochien (July to September 1968 issues).
 Three collected tankōbon volumes were released by Mushi Pro Shōji, under the Mushi Comics imprint, from October 30, 1971, to January 30, 1972.
 Shogakukan released the series in four volumes, under their Tentōmushi Comics imprint, from August 25, 1977, to April 25, 1978.
 A five-volume edition was released by Chuokoron-Shinsha, under the Fujiko Fujio Land imprint, from June to October 1984.
 A three-volume bunkoban edition was released by Shogakukan on April 25, 1997.
 A two-volume edition was released by Shogakukan as part of their "Fujiko F. Fujio Complete Works" collection on August 25 and December 24, 2010.
 Shogakukan published another four-volume edition under the Tentōmushi Comics imprint from July 27 to October 25, 2018.